VolodymyrHolovko/vholovko-chromexfvb/README.md

 # vholovko-chromexfvb
 The image for chrome automated testing.

-The image contains Google Chrome, Java, xvfb, ffmpeg, and Allure.
+The image contains Google Chrome, Java, xvfb, ffmpeg and Allure.